• Skip to primary navigation

 • When you are drizzling the prosecco over the cake have the cake on a wire rack over a rimmed pan to catch the runoff.
 I poured the runoff back into my measuring cup and poured it over the cake again.
 I had a bit of Prosecco at the end that the cake wouldn't absorb but not much.

-• To keep the fresh peaches from discolouring you can either toss them in lemon juice to coat if you are going to serve them within a couple of hours or submerge them in just enough water to cover them with a Tbsp or lemon juice.
+• To keep the fresh peaches you are serving on the side from discolouring you can either toss them in lemon juice to coat if you are going to serve them within a couple of hours or submerge them in just enough water to cover them with a tablespoon or lemon juice.
 Drain before serving.
-I toss them in lemon juice directly and then drizzle them with Grand Marnier.
 I also press plastic wrap on the surface to eliminate as much air as possible.

 Wine Pairing with Peach and Prosecco Cake